Skip to main content

 What Compensation Can You Recover?

-Under Labor Law 240, ladder accident victims can recover comprehensive compensation that far exceeds what workers' compensation provides.
+Under Labor Law 240, ladder accident victims can recover thorough compensation that far exceeds what workers' compensation provides.

 Medical Expenses